 Integration

-One level less amplifier integration is to get rid of the radio, leaving you with an integrated amplifier – a combined preamplifier and power amplifier in a box.
-Examples include these two beauties, and hundreds of others.
+One level less integration involves removing the tuner from the box.
+Doing so leaves us with what we call an integrated amplifier, a combined preamplifier and power amplifier in one box.
+Examples include the stunning Pioneer SA-9800, Accuphase E-302, Technics SU-V8 and hundreds of others.

 If there’s one takeaway here I want you to understand that integration is the enemy of performance.
 The best solutions are always the least integrated ones.
 So if you want to improve your amplification, reduce its level of integration.